-Background: People with disabilities account for 15% of total Medicaid enrollment.
+Background: People with disabilities account for 15% of total Medicaid enrollment in Wisconsin.
 Medicaid covers more than 30% of working age adults with disabilities.
 More than half of Medicaid enrollees live below the federal poverty level.
+Medicaid allows eligible people with disabilities to receive long term supports like help with meals, medications, dressing, rehabilitation services, community participation and employment.